 A shorter 2 months waiting period for claims to be paid out, 12 times of sum assured as death benefit, less stringent occupational change criteria.

-Competitive premiums, ideal disability income coverage complementing Aviva’s suite of disability care, critical illness and death coverage plans.
+Competitive premiums, ideal disability income coverage complementing Singlife with Aviva’s suite of disability care, critical illness and death coverage plans.

 Which Disability Income Plan is for you?

 Certain insurers has disability income riders imbued into their main plan while some are stand-alone Disability Income plans.
 With the different definitions, it can be very confusing to discern which best suits you.